iterative/dvc.org/content/docs/user-guide/data-pipelines/index.md

 A typical data science workflow could involve:

-1. Gathering data and for training and validation
+1. Gathering data for training and validation
 2. Extracting useful features from the training dataset
 3. (Re)training an ML model
 4. Evaluating the results against the validation set